 Further details may be found at the Language Unit web pages.
 Language courses offered by the Language Centre may also be supported on a case-by-case basis.

-The Computer Laboratory co-hosts the Computer Lab/MSR Summer School which is open to first-year research students from the Computer Laboratory in Cambridge and all new MSR European Scholars.
+The Computer Laboratory co-hosts the Computer Lab/MSR Summer School which is open to first-year research students from the Computer Laboratory in Cambridge.

-Forms are distributed to every student at the start of the academic year and should be submitted on July 31st regardless of the date you started in the Computer Laboratory.
+Forms are distributed to every student at the start of the academic year and should be submitted on 31 July (or closest Friday) regardless of the date you started in the Computer Laboratory.

-Even if you have done nothing during the year, please return the form to the Student Administration Manager, but given the very wide range of activities that can count as a transferable skill we are sure you will be able to log something.
+Even if you have done nothing during the year, please return the form to the Graduate Education Manager, but given the very wide range of activities that can count as a researcher skill we are sure you will be able to log something.